-Endpoints help connect Channels s(like Messenger or Alexa), to specific Cognigy Flows.
-They make sure that the channel-specific input and output (Images, Galleries, Voice) gets converted to the standardized Input object.
-This way, a Cognigy Flow needs to be developed only once, after which it can be deployed to many different channels by configuring Endpoints.
+Endpoints are used to connect external channels, such as Facebook Messenger, Slack, Alexa and many others, to specific Cognigy Flows.
+They convert channel-specific input and output (images, galleries, voice) to the standardized Input object.
+This way, a Cognigy Flow needs to be developed only once, after which it can be deployed to many channels by configuring Endpoints.

 The platform includes many pre-built Endpoints that can be configured in a couple of steps.

 |Webchat||The Webchat is an open-source web-based chat widget that can be embedded on any website.|

 |Alexa||Alexa is Amazon's Virtual Assistant voice AI device.
 The devices come in different versions, like the Echo, Echo Dot and Echo Show.|

 |DialogFlow||DialogFlow is Google's Natural Language Understanding framework.
 By configuring a DialogFlow Endpoint, you can connect your Flow to all channels that are support by DialogFlow.|

 |Facebook Messenger||Messenger is Facebook's messaging app and platform.|

 |Google Actions||Google Actions are part of Google Assistant and let you connect your Flows to any Google Assistant device.|